sowcow/blog/content/posts/the-shining.md

 I do not consider this movie to be simply a scary movie.
 And I may want to check if some other good instances exist in that genre.

+# Tragedy

+There are a couple of real reasons to be scared.
+With all the comedy and grandeur there is quite a tragedy at the depth of it too.

 # Interpretation

 I've heard something about Indigenous American references to be relevant for interpretation.